Disability in the family

 A family of carers

 Being a carer can bring about mixed emotions.
-Some people feel family life is strengthened by disability.
+Sometimes, disability strengthens family life.
 Mohammed, 20, helps look after his father, who has a lung condition.
 “I think dad’s illness has made us closer than most fathers and sons.
 He can’t get out much so he takes a real interest in me and we are good friends.”

-However, others can feel trapped by their situation.
+However, you can feel trapped by your situation.
 Kira, 22, fears she will never be able to leave home.
-“I was 19 when my brother had a brain injury, and I help mum care for him and my little sister.
-I love my brother but sometimes he’s violent, which scares me, and I worry that mum wouldn’t cope alone.”
+“I was 19 when my brother had a brain injury, and now I help mum care for him and my little sister.
+I love my brother but sometimes he’s violent, which scares me, and I worry that mum won’t be able to cope alone.”

 If you’re the parent or main carer of a child with a disability

 Don’t struggle alone: “I’m only 24, but I feel 100 sometimes,” says Jo, whose three-year-old daughter has epilepsy and cerebral palsy.
 “I hardly recognise the carefree person I used to be.
-But I can’t let myself get upset because who’s going to be there for my daughter if I lose the plot?”
+But I can’t let myself get upset because who’s going to be there for my daughter if I start to spiral?”

-It’s essential to get support before you reach breaking point.
+It’s vital to get support before you reach breaking point.
 Being a carer can be exhausting and isolating, but you’re not alone.
+Also, getting help for yourself or feeling overwhelmed is not a sign that you love the person you’re caring for any less.
 There are many others in a similar situation and often talking to someone about your feelings or emotions can help.

 “You may be coping on the outside, but inside you might be distressed, exhausted and overwhelmed,” says Elaine Bennett, of Contact a Family.
 “Parents tell us that the best support they get comes from other families who have been in the same situation, so we help them get in touch.”
 Parents can also find emotional support on mumsnet, which has a busy special needs forum.

 Apply for a short break: Spending quality time away from each other can be good for both of you.
 Some areas run play schemes, befriending services, overnight foster care and after-school clubs for children with disabilities.
 These are now called ‘short breaks’ – ask your local authority for details, as entitlement varies from place to place.
-You may need to be in receipt of Disability Living Allowance (DLA) to claim.
+Keep in mind, you may need to be receiving Disability Living Allowance (DLA) to claim.

 Get assessed: Are you getting all the help you need?
 If your child is disabled you have a right to have a needs assessment carried out by your local social services department.
-This can sometimes lead to more services being made available for your family.
+You may be eligible for more services and support than you’re currently receiving.

-You’re not alone: “It can be hard for siblings of disabled people to speak honestly about their lives,” says Monica McCaffrey, Director of Sibs, which helps people who have disabled brothers or sisters.
+You’re not alone: “It can be hard for siblings of disabled people to speak honestly about their lives,” says Monica McCaffrey, Director of Sibs.
+This is a charity which helps people who have disabled brothers or sisters.
 “People worry that their sibling might put off potential friends: sometimes they avoid socialising rather than mention it.
 So it can be very beneficial to meet others in the same situation.”

 Building a good relationship with a sibling: It’s natural for siblings to disagree and argue, regardless of disability or illness.
 Forming opinions is all part of growing up – but so is learning to express them appropriately.
-“If jealousy or resentment gets in the way of creating good relationships with your sibling it’s worth persevering to see if you can compromise and find a way to create a more harmonious family life,” says Monica.
+“If jealousy or resentment gets in the way of getting on with your sibling, it’s time to reevaluate.
+It’s always worth persevering to see if you can compromise and keep the peace,” says Monica.

 If you care for a parent or other relative